 Reviewer: a system user that has the authority to review proposed changes and decide on their disposition.

-Supports crowdsourcing with verification
+Supports crowdsourcing with verification.

 This means that the crowd can propose changes to a source WFS but those changes are not applied to the server until they have been validated.

-The validation process can be a manual or automated process
+The validation process can be a manual or automated process.

-In either case the entity performing the validation must be assigned the role of “Reviewer”
+In either case the entity performing the validation must be assigned the role of “Reviewer.”

-The validation process can also be NULL meaning that all changes are applied directly to the server
+The validation process can also be NULL meaning that all changes are applied directly to the server.

-The validation process is subject to identity and access control rules meaning, for example, that some uses may be privileged and their changes are accepted unverified while others members of the crowd go through the formal validation process
+The validation process is subject to identity and access control rules meaning, for example, that some uses may be privileged and their changes are accepted unverified while others members of the crowd go through the formal validation process.

-Supports push and pull notification of events via a subscription sub-system
+Supports push and pull notification of events via a subscription sub-system.

 Events include the creations of a proposed change, the disposition of a proposed change (accepted or rejected), and application of an accepted change to the source WFS.